mountaindust/Planktos/README.md

 - pyvista (if saving vtk data, get from conda-forge and use mamba. same problem as for vtk.)
 - numpy-stl (if loading stl data, get from conda-forge)
+- netCDF4 (if loading netCDF data, comes standard with an Anaconda installation)
 - pytest (if running tests)

 If you need to convert data from IBAMR into vtk, you will also need a Python 2.7 environment with numpy and VisIt installed (VisIt's Python API is written in